BrinthanK/pyDeepP2SA/README.md

 - `scikit-image`: A library for image processing in Python.
 - `torch` and `torchvision`: Libraries for deep learning and computer vision tasks.
 - `opencv`: A library for image and video manipulation.
-- `matplotlib`: A library for creating visualizations in Python.
+- `matplotlib`: A library for creating visualisations in Python.
 - `pandas`: A library for data manipulation and analysis.
-- `seaborn`: A library for statistical data visualization.
+- `seaborn`: A library for statistical data visualisation.

 Make sure these dependencies are installed in your Python environment before running the code.